FairwindsOps/rok8s-scripts/README.md

 # Docker tag that will be created
 DOCKERTAG='quay.io/exampleorg/example-app'

+# Cluster Namespace to work in
+NAMESPACE='default'

-# List of files ending in `.configmap.yml` in the kube directory
+# List of files ending in '.configmap.yml' in the kube directory
 CONFIGMAPS=()

-# List of files ending in `.secret.yml` in the kube directory
+# List of files ending in '.secret.yml' in the kube directory
 SECRETS=('example-app')

-# List of files ending in `.service.yml` in the kube directory
+# List of files ending in '.service.yml' in the kube directory
 SERVICES=('example-app')

-# List of files ending in `.deployment.yml` in the kube directory
+# List of files ending in '.deployment.yml' in the kube directory
 DEPLOYMENTS=('example-app')

-# List of files ending in `.job.yml` in the kube directory (Not supported yet)
+# List of files ending in '.job.yml' in the kube directory (Not supported yet)
 JOBS=()
 ```